-Personal care workers that could be potentially exposed to any biological fluid from a patient who has received cytotoxic drugs within the previous 48 hours, and workers handling potentially contaminated linen, should wear protective gloves and disposable gowns that are discarded after use.
-It is up to management to ensure that all staff are informed as to when and where cytotoxic drugs are being used so appropriate measures can be taken to protect the workers.
+Personal care workers who could be exposed to biological fluid from a patient who has received cytotoxic drugs within the previous 48 hours, and workers handling potentially contaminated linen should wear protective gloves and disposable gowns that are discarded after use.
+It is up to management to ensure that all staff are informed as to when and where cytotoxic drugs are being used so appropriate measures can be taken.

-Plastic bags that are at least 2mm thick (if polypropylene) or 4mm thick (if polyethylene) should be used to collect the puncture proof plastic containers, gloves, gowns, alcohol wipes and all other potentially contaminated materials.
-The bags should be color coded to distinguish them from regular rubbish, and labelled with a cytotoxic warning label.
+Plastic bags that are at least 2mm thick (if polypropylene) or 4mm thick (if polyethylene) should be used to collect potentially contaminated materials.
+Bags should be color-coded and labelled with a cytotoxic warning label.
 All sharps should be placed in puncture proof containers before bagging.
-All workplaces should have a policy for segregation of waste materials resulting from the use of cytotoxic drug preparation and administration.
+All workplaces should have a policy for segregating waste materials resulting from cytotoxic drug preparation and administration.
 These plans must meet or exceed the provincial regulations for hazardous waste disposal.

-Housekeeping should wear protective gloves while handling waste containers.
-They should also be trained as to the hazards of cytotoxic waste and the proper methods of handling it.
-Cytotoxic wastes must be handled differently than regular garbage and must be disposed according to provincial regulations.
-In cases wherethe waste is to be incinerated, it should be noted that completely sealed (airtight) containers that could build pressure and explode must be avoided.
-Temperatures of 1,000° to 1,600° C should be used to render the cytotoxic drugs harmless.
+Housekeeping staff should wear protective gloves while handling waste containers.
+Cytotoxic waste must be handled differently than regular garbage and must be disposed according to provincial regulations.
+In cases where the waste is to be incinerated, it should be noted that completely sealed (airtight) containers that could build pressure and explode must be avoided.
+Temperatures of 1,000°C to 1,600°C should be used to render the cytotoxic drugs harmless.

 1. Spill kit